BobDev94/Pic2Pix/README.md

 ![Sprited](https://github.com/user-attachments/assets/d283df28-e98f-4853-8a27-423b38e56d84)

 The background doesnt have to be a perfect green screen. so long as it is distinct from the target, and is somewhat uniformly colored, it will be filtered out.
+The target shouldnt be similar in color to the background; if it is, you'll see parts of the target parts filtered out

 Try turning yourself into a sprite!